marthoc/kuna/README.md

 ## Updating

-To update the custom component, either re-clone this repository or `cd` into the original cloned repo and `git pull`, then copy the latest files into the `custom_components` directory overwriting existing files.
-If you have no other custom components, you can remove the contents of the directory before copying the files.
+To update the custom component, cd into the `custom_components/kuna directory` and `git pull`.

 ## Caveats